Can I Refinance My Car With the Same Lender?

 You want a better loan

 If your goal is to pay less on your loan over time, refinancing may help.
-You’re most likely to get a lower rate or better terms if one or more of the following has happened since you took out your original loan:
+You’re most likely to get optimal outcomes if one or more of the following have happened since you took out your original loan – and you take on a shorter loan term:

 You can’t afford the monthly payments

 If your budget is tight, refinancing may give you some breathing room.
-It might allow you to decrease your monthly payments with a lower interest rate or by stretching out your loan repayment over a longer period.
+It might allow you to decrease your monthly payments with a lower interest rate – especially when you stretch out your loan repayment over a longer period.
 Just note that you’ll pay more interest over the life of the loan with a longer repayment period, increasing your total cost to borrow.

 If you have dealer-backed financing, you might also get a more affordable loan by refinancing through a bank or credit union.